 – Brand Research & Project Strategy

-– Brand Voice & Content Strategy
+– Visuals, Graphics and Content Strategy

-• Identify and reduce user pain points - frictions
+• Identify and reduce user pain points - frictions - frustrations

-• Establish a new company-wide culture: bridging departments
+• Establish a new company-wide culture bridging departments

-• Design with innovations & added interactivity
+• Design with innovations and added interactivity

-• Improve the experience for the user of our product
+• Improved experience design for the user

 • Acquire more organic traffic and give useful information to users

-TYPES OF RESEARCH & FINDINGS
+TYPES OF RESEARCH CONDUCTED

-Questionnaire - Surveys (SUS)
+Questionnaire and Surveys

-- Tree Tests - Card Sorts
+Tree Tests and Card Sorts

 "The site navigation is very confusing and disorganized."